zopefoundation/ZODB/documentation/guide/install-and-run.rst

 ---------------

-Once you have a connection, you access objects by traversing the object graph form the root object.
+Once you have a connection, you access objects by traversing the object graph from the root object.

 The database root object is a mapping object that holds the top level objects in the database.
-There should only be a small number of top-level (often only one).
+There should only be a small number of top-level objects (often only one).
 You can get the root object by calling a connection's ``root`` attribute::

     >>> root = conn.root()